rsmith-nl/scripts/README.rst

 .. _OS X open: https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/open.1.html

 The result is ``open.py``.
-Note that it is pretty simple. and the programs that is uses to open files a geared towards common use.
+Note that it is pretty simple. and the programs that is uses to open files are geared towards common use.
 So text files are opened in an editor, while photos and most other types are opened in a viewer.
 This simplicity by design.
 It has no options and it only opens files and directories.
 I have no intention of it becoming like OS X's open or plan9's